ericscharff/SmallWorld/experimental/README.md

 This is an extremely hacky experiment to try to run SmallWorld in JavaScript.
-It is uses [TeaVM](http://teavm.org) to translate the Java bytecode into JavaScript.
+It uses [TeaVM](http://teavm.org) to translate the Java bytecode into JavaScript.
 Surprisingly, it was possible to get the command REPL version of SmallWorld working in a Web browser with few modifications.